What Postpartum Psychosis Is Actually Like — From a Woman Who Survived It

 Dr. Kimmel describes postpartum psychosis to patients as "the most severe form of postpartum depression."
 It's the one typically responsible for devastating events like infanticide and suicide, though such tragedies occur in only four percent and five percent of cases of postpartum psychosis, respectively.
 Yet the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-V) doesn't list a separate designation for the mental disorder.
-Instead, the collection of symptoms referred to in practice as postpartum psychosis is housed under major depression, with a qualifier noting that they typically occur within one month of delivery.
-It's a seemingly small oversight that can have tragic consequences.
+It's a seemingly small oversight that can delay diagnosis and have tragic consequences.

 "I thought the universe was vibrating faster and faster."